evodify/evodify.github.io/_posts/2018-08-30-genomic-variant-calling-pipeline.md

 </figure></div>
 <h4>3.
 Check mapping quality (Optional)</h4>

 <p>This step is not essential for the genomic variant calling pipeline, but it useful to check the quality of your BAM files.
-With Qualima you get a lot of useful information such as coverage, number of mapped/unmapped reads, mapping quality etc. An example of the file name for this step is <em>WCRO84_qualimap.sh</em>.</p>
+With Qualimap you get a lot of useful information such as coverage, number of mapped/unmapped reads, mapping quality, etc. An example of the file name for this step is <em>WCRO84_qualimap.sh</em>.</p>

 <p>The command is the following:</p>